apache/beam/website/www/site/content/en/blog/beam-yaml-proto.md

 -->

 As streaming data processing grows, so do its maintenance, complexity, and costs.
-This post will explain how to efficiently scale pipelines using [Protobuf](https://protobuf.dev/), ensuring they are reusable and quick to deploy.
+This post explains how to efficiently scale pipelines by using [Protobuf](https://protobuf.dev/), ensuring they are reusable and quick to deploy.
 Our goal is to keep this process simple for engineers to implement using [Beam YAML](https://beam.apache.org/documentation/sdks/yaml/).